marysoniaugokwe/intw-tsks/README.md

     --set awsAccessKeyID=your-access-key-id \
     --set awsSecretAccessKey=your-secret-access-key
 ```
-Since It not worked due to missing permission , So I added policy in role which is attached in node. and updated the values file for autoscaler "eks/autoscaler.yaml" it's in repo.
+Since it not working due to missing permission , I added policy in role which is attached in node. and updated the values file for autoscaler "eks/autoscaler.yaml" it's in repo.
 ```
 $ helm upgrade --install cluster-autoscaler autoscaler/cluster-autoscaler --namespace kube-system -f values.yaml
 ```